 The aftermath of Charley saw 29 fatalities and an estimated $6 billion in property damage.
 The cleanup took over a week, and while the home insurance paid for most of the folks' home repairs it didn't cover flood damage.
 Also, their premium for the next year would be raised by $350/month.
 Of course, they were unable to pay such a fantastic amount on fixed Social Security incomes.
 Hence, by late September 2004, they were forced to sell their place to a peripatetic home "flipper" and had to move into an assisted living facility called 'Royal Palms Retirement Village'.

-Mom loved the new digs, but frankly, dad hated it because he could no longer cook his own meals the way he wanted.
+Mom loved the new digs, but frankly, dad hated then because he could no longer cook his own meals the way he wanted.
 Also, eating mainly meant going down to the community cafeteria three times a day, where everyone was watching everyone else.
 Alas, too, the food (prepared by special dieticians) was somewhat bland, little salt.
 (I can vouch for that, eating a lunch with mom in July, 2009, two days after dad's funeral.)

 See Also: